 The phrase “food as medicine” is music to my ears.
-Two significant eras of food-change rescued me from depression, chronic fatigue, migraines, plaguing muscle cramps, and such sore joints it hurt to walk.
+Two significant eras of food changes rescued me from depression, chronic fatigue, migraines, plaguing muscle cramps, and such sore joints it hurt to walk.
 It was so huge in my life that I always ponder: what holds people back, suffering but too dispirited to let go of their processed-carb comfort foods?

 I recall a local healer telling me that “some people just don’t want to feel better!”
 I knew there had to be a better why.

 Here is the heart of the argument about why “eating better” appears more expensive: concerted corporate ability to provide junk at low cost keeps us captive, while their government-buddies assist in the con.
 The bombardment of information from Experts with vested interests is so overwhelming it dismantles the will.

 Why “got milk?” when no other species drinks milk of another species on the planet, when it’s known to worsen asthma, migraines, allergies, digestion, sinus infections, and anemia (iron deficiency)?
 Why do we think that 50 years of hybridizing the hell out of wheat would have no effect on us?
-I wish we had the kind of addiction services for foods known to hit on opioid receptors as we do for painkillers.
+I’m sorry, but I don’t believe that if truly healthy food choices were the only choices, people would rather starve.

 But it helps to acknowledge how personal this is: food can be a friend, a sensual partner, a sanctuary in a world that’s artificial, over-stimulating, and hostile.
 Where loneliness and mistrust prevail and community is a lost art.